Finding work experience while studying in Australia

 While studying in Australia, you will be permitted to work up to 40 hours per fortnight.
 Read on for an overview of some of the options available.

 Part-time or casual work

 Many students work part-time or casually during their studies, earning extra income to assist with study expenses.
 Jobs in retail and hospitality are typically easier to secure, but you should consider looking for roles relevant to your studies if you want to gain industry experience.
 Before you begin looking for a job, you must understand the conditions of your student visa and should apply for a tax file number (TFN).
 You should also note that there are certain laws and working conditions that employers must abide by, including minimum pay rates.
-For more information, visit Fair Work Australia.
+For more information, visit Fair Work Commission.

 Some university and TAFE courses include student placements or co-ops, which involve working in the industry for a set period of time as a course requirement.
 This is most common in education, nursing, engineering, IT, accounting and communication degrees.
 Placements are usually unpaid, and the duration will vary between courses.

 Tips for finding work experience

 Finding work experience is generally quite simple, but it may take time to find a position suitable to your skills and interests.
 However, there are a few ‘tips and tricks’ to keep in mind when beginning the job-hunting process.